ska-telescope/skampi/README.md

 Helm Chart
 ----------

-The Helm Chart based install of the TM Integration relies on [Helm](https://docs.helm.sh/using_helm/#installing-helm) (surprise!).
+The Helm Chart based install of the SKA Integration relies on [Helm](https://docs.helm.sh/using_helm/#installing-helm) (surprise!).
 The easiest way to install is using the install script:
 ```
 curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash
 ```